 - Wash your hands after handling gluten-containing foods.

 Food labelling and gluten

 All packaged foods have an ingredient list printed on the label.
-There are four main types of suitable gluten free foods, which include:

 Where to get help